Sony XBR-55X850B 4K Ultra HD 120Hz 3D LED TV Review

 This display also performed very well with black level reproduction.
 As I watched the same demo footage noted above, the 850B produced deep saturated blacks which were rendered quite nicely throughout the background of people in the audience enjoying the vocalist performance.
 Shadow detail was rendered well enough that I could make out fine detail in the dark background of this scene, as well as faces in the crowd.

-Image depth was very good, allowing me to see deep into the background of the image even thought the scene was very dark.
+Image depth was very good, allowing me to see deep into the background of the image even though the scene was very dark.

 And honestly, if I didn’t know any better, I would think the picture I was viewing was actually true 4K and not upscaled.
 That’s just how good this sets 4K X-Reality Pro Engine video processing technology really is.